 All the other customers were locals enjoying a quiet Saturday morning drink, and they questioned us about what we were doing.
 One man, thinking we were English, wanted our opinion about the forthcoming royal baby, but we said that we were Australian and therefore not interested.

 There followed a great grilling about Australia.
 How could we live in such a hot place?
+(Our part of Australia is much colder than their part of France.)
 Was Sydney bigger or smaller than New York?
-Why did we want to come to France?
+Why on earth did we want to come to France?